 All Village parks are closed at 8 p.m. or dusk, whichever is earlier.
 Anyone in the park after that hour without a permit is liable to arrest and a fine up to $100.

 Also available to Village residents are the Town facilities at John Burns Park on Merrick Road.
 In addition to fields for organized sports, there are tennis and handball courts.
 Amateur adult baseball is a summer feature at Burns Park, as are visits by County and Town mobile units that feature concerts, shows and other entertainment.

 Marjorie Post Park at Merrick and Unqua Roads is part of the Town park system.
 There is a swimming pool complex available to Village residents for an annual fee.
 There are tennis and handball courts, a picnic area and a community room.
 There also is an ice skating rink.

 The Village conducts a series of events for its residents.
-A Memorial Day parade, an Independence Day weekend, Earth Day, Street Fair, Breakfast in the Park, and other observances all add to the very special quality of life in Massapequa Park.
+A Memorial Day Parade, an Independence Day Parade, Earth Day, Street Fair, Breakfast in the Park, and other observances all add to the very special quality of life in Massapequa Park.

 In addition to these, local organizations conduct special events, such as the ‘Irish Night’ conducted in July by the Ancient Order of Hibernians and the Halloween Parade organized by the Knights of Columbus.

 Residents of the Village may use Town of Oyster Bay beaches including TOBAY beach adjacent to Jones Beach.
 Permits may be purchased either at the beach, at Town Hall South on Hicksville Road in Massapequa or at John J. Burns Park during available hours..
 Special senior passes are available.
 Local streams offer fishing, and State DEC licenses may be obtained at Village Hall.
 The local Kiwanis Club has built and maintains a Fishing Bridge just north of Clark Blvd. where it passes from the Village into Massapequa.